awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Kafka.md

 + AWS DMS supports the following two forms for partition keys:
   + `SchemaName.TableName`: A combination of the schema and table name\.
   + `${AttributeName}`: The value of one of the fields in the JSON, or the primary key of the table in the source database\.
++ `BatchApply` is not supported for a Kafka endpoint\.
+Using Batch Apply \(for example, the `BatchApplyEnabled` target metadata task setting\) for a Kafka target might result in loss of data\.

 ## Using object mapping to migrate data to a Kafka topic<a name="CHAP_Target.Kafka.ObjectMapping"></a>